Robustness Analysis of Neural Networks via Efficient Partitioning with Applications in Control Systems: Experimental Results

 \subsubsection{Multiagent Collision Avoidance}

-Deep RL methods are popular in multiagent collision avoidance literature~\cite{long2018towards,chen2017decentralized}, but they rarely account for measurement uncertainty. \cite{everett2020certified} proposed a certifiably robust deep RL algorithm, but the performance degraded with large input uncertainty ($\epsilon_{rob}$ in that work), partially due to overly conservative lower bounds from Fast-Lin~\cite{weng2018towards}.
+Deep RL methods are popular in multiagent collision avoidance literature~\cite{long2018towards,chen2017decentralized}, but they rarely account for measurement uncertainty. \cite{everett2020certified} proposed a certifiably robust deep RL algorithm, which involves estimating a tight lower bound on the NN (e.g., DQN) output given that the agent could be within some state set.
+In that work, large input uncertainties can degrade performance, partially due to overly conservative lower bounds from Fast-Lin~\cite{weng2018towards}.
+This example motivates the need for tight reachable set estimation algorithms, as proposed in this work.

 The robust-but-conservative behavior caused by CROWN/Fast-Lin is shown in~\cref{fig:rl_crown} ($\pm0.5$m uncertainty on the blue agent's position at each timestep).
 By instead using GSG-CROWN to estimate worst-case Q-values (\cref{fig:rl_gsgcrown}), the orange agent reaches the goal much faster while still avoiding the blue agent.
 This improved behavior is a result of tighter estimates of worst-case Q-values, shown at a single timestep in \cref{fig:rl_bounds}.
 For this experiment, a (11, 64, 64, 11) DQN (11 states \& 11 discrete actions) was trained with perfect measurements in the \texttt{gym-collision-avoidance} environment~\cite{Everett18_IROS}.
 Furthermore, this application is a case where only \textit{lower bounds} on the NN outputs are needed, which motivates the use of our proposed algorithms that can focus computation toward this objective.